Aliases for NRG3 Gene

 GeneCards Summary for NRG3 Gene

 NRG3 (Neuregulin 3) is a Protein Coding gene.
 Diseases associated with NRG3 include Schizophrenia.
-Among its related pathways are PI-3K cascade-FGFR3 and p70S6K Signaling.
+Among its related pathways are RET signaling and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include receptor binding and receptor tyrosine kinase binding.
-An important paralog of this gene is NRG1.

 UniProtKB/Swiss-Prot for NRG3 Gene

 Direct ligand for the ERBB4 tyrosine kinase receptor.
 Binding results in ligand-stimulated tyrosine phosphorylation and activation of the receptor.
 Does not bind to the EGF receptor, ERBB2 or ERBB3 receptors.
 May be a survival factor for oligodendrocytes.